Artie18/web-tree/README.md

   - Execute `bundle install` to install all gems

 ## Run Application:
-  - Start Cassandra with `launchctl load /usr/local/opt/cassandra/homebrew.mxcl.cassandra.plist`
+  - Start MongoDB if not already started with `sudo mongod`
   - Start the app `rackup` (*it will start the app on port 9292*)